Northern Ireland abortion laws violate human rights, says court | DW | 03.10.2019

-The High Court in Belfast as handed abortion rights activists a win, finding that the country's laws conflict with European human rights.
+The High Court in Belfast has handed abortion rights activists a win, finding that the country's laws conflict with European human rights.
 Northern Ireland could be following Ireland towards looser legislation.

 The High Court in Belfast handed abortion rights activists a victory on Thursday, ruling that Northern Ireland's restrictive abortion laws violate the European Convention on Human Rights.